-- Counts must be made during a single calendar day within the official CBC period. - CBC 2019 will take place from 9:00 a.m. to 5:00 p.m.
-You can also Owl (count before 9:00 a.m. or after 5:00 p.m.).
+- The CBC takes place each year between December 14th and January 5th. - The official day-time count is between 9:00 AM and 5:00 PM.
+You can also Owl (count before or after these times).
 There is no minimum time limit, and you can watch your feeders or count birds on foot, by car or using any other mode of transportation. - A Count area must fill (preferably) or fit entirely within a 24-km diameter official count circle. - It is important to record low and high temperatures, as well as snow and sky conditions. - All counters must record hours and kilometres walked/driven/skied, etc.